Click the red flag above to locate trailhead parking

 Historical Feature: Old West Side Cemetery

-What to look for along the St. Francis Woods Trail
+What to look for on the St. Francis Woods Trail

 Begin your walk at Trailhead 1 and, bearing right, follow the blue-blazed trail south through a lowland mesic forest of red and white oaks, beech and red maple.
 Soon, the trail nears and passes alongside a stream and its floodplain, dominated by swamp red maple overstory and an understory shrub layer of spicebush, sweet pepperbush, witch-hazel and wild azalea.
 Marsh marigolds bloom along the stream in early spring.
 The trail gradually ascends a rocky slope near the stream bed—here beech, hickories, large chestnut oak and some sugar maple occur.
 The steep outcrops of the ridge east of the stream can be seen once the trail levels off.
 This level area comprises a large wetland floodplain which the trail skirts for a few hundred yards before swinging sharply left through a stand of large beech and red maple.
 It then crosses the stream on a stepstone bridge.